hpcc-systems/HPCC-Platform/docs/blogs/FileStorage.md

 ## Persistent data

 Kubernetes uses the concept of persistent volumes (pvs) and persistent volume claims (pvcs) to manage storage.
-They are used behind the scenes to implement ephemeral storage planes, but for data to be persistent they need to be explicitly managed separately from the cluster because they have a different lifetimes.
+They are used behind the scenes to implement ephemeral storage planes, but for data to be persistent they need to be explicitly managed separately from the cluster because they have different lifetimes.

-The pvcs for persistent data are created before the cluster is installed.
+The pvcs for persistent data must be created before the cluster is installed.
 The cluster using those pvcs can then be repeatedly installed and uninstalled, and the data will remain until the pvcs are deleted.
 (Note, just to confuse things even further the underlying storage may have a different lifetime from the persistent volume.
 For example storage that is mounted from the host, or blob storage in azure that is accessed via an NFS persistent volume will continue to exist after the persistent volume is destroyed.)

 For details on creating persistent volumes see below.
 For now, what information needs to be included in the values.yaml so the system can use them?